Topics Map > Research > Search for Funding

 - Student Arts Research and Achievement.
 Three programs, $1,500 and $2,000 awards

-School of Human Ecology (SoHE) conducts competitive grant cycles every year, with awards made to support faculty in proposal writing and/or conducting pilot data collection or seed projects that will support further proposal development.
+School of Human Ecology (SoHE) conducts competitive grant cycles throughout the year, with awards made per Centers or program priorities.

 - SoHE Course Release Incentive Applications Due March and August.
 Awards result in a one semester course release.